Thinking Past Soup Kitchens: How To Find Your Best Volunteer Match

-If the words “volunteer work” bring to mind an image of a person in a hairnet ladling soup, it’s time to broaden your way of thinking.
-Soup kitchens are one way to volunteer – and they might be the right choice for you if you love food and cooking – but they’re only one option in a whole sea of possibilities.
+If the words “volunteer work” bring to mind an image of a person in a hairnet ladling soup, it’s time to broaden your view of the world of volunteering.
+While soup kitchens are one way to volunteer – and they might be the right choice for you if you love food and cooking – they’re only one option in a whole sea of possibilities.
 If you’re looking to get involved in your community, don’t limit yourself to traditional charities–find one you’re truly passionate about.
-When you find a volunteer role you love, you’re more likely to stick with it, and you’ll have a bigger impact.
-Here’s how to find the best volunteering gig for you:
+When you find a volunteer role you love, you’re more likely to stick with it, and have a greater impact.
+Here are a few ways to help you find your perfect volunteer match:

 Think about how much time you have to give.
 If you’re available on a consistent basis, like one evening a week or one Saturday a month, you’ll want to find an organization that needs people during those times.
 If you can’t make an ongoing commitment, don’t worry.
 Look for one-day volunteer opportunities to sign up for whenever you can fit it into your schedule.
 (Note: You may have to attend an orientation and permit a background check before you can get started with a new organization, even if you’re only volunteering on a short-term basis.)

 Still lost?
 Get creative.
-If you can’t find the right volunteer opportunity for you listed anywhere online, that doesn’t mean you’re out of options.
+If you can’t find the right volunteer match online, that doesn’t mean you’re out of options.
 Chances are, someone out there could use exactly the type of help you have to offer.
 Find an organization with a mission that speaks to you, and reach out.
 Let them know what skills you bring to the table, what you’d like to do for them, and how often you will be available.
-That org may be able to create a customized volunteer opportunity that’s perfect for you.
+That organization may be able to create a customized volunteer opportunity that’s perfect for you.